The Sσmaverse

 knowledge sets · Markdown

 Skills are markdown files that give the agent domain expertise.
 When the agent encounters a task that matches a skill, it loads the instructions and follows them.
-Low barrier to create — just write markdown.
+Inherited from Pi's native skill system — just write markdown.

 What they contain